rmathena79/democracy/README.md

 - None!
 Which should make you nervous...

 ## Figuring out
+- Get the cleaned totals closer to the official counts, espescially the extra "other" votes in 2016 which exaggerate my whole conclusion
 - Look for any counties / jurisdictions present in one year but not the other
 - Why do I have data for only 1755 counties when there are about 3143 in the country?